Dashboard Plugins

 • Place items that will render your custom widgets

-• Override React components to use when rendering insights
+• Override React components to use when rendering visualizations

 Furthermore, your event handlers and React components can use a subset of Model Selector APIs to obtain additional data from the current state of the dashboard.